bemer/containers-on-aws-workshop/06-CDECS/README.md

 ## 1. Tutorial overview

 So far we've been deploying our containers into ECS manually.
 On a production environment, changes that happens on code or on the container image itself should be builded, tested and deployed, all automatically.
-This process is commonly known as Continous Delievey (CD).
+This process is commonly known as Continous Delivery (CD).

 To support us on this task, we must create a Continous Delivery pipeline that will orchestrate different stages of our pipeline.
 For this workshop our pipeline will have three stages:

-**a) a Source stage**: the Git repository branch where all the changes should be promoted to a production enviroment.
+**a) a Source stage**: the Git repository branch where all the changes should be promoted to a production environment.
 We will use AWS CodeCommit as the Git repository;

 **b) a Build stage**: automatically pulls the content from the Git repository, builds and tags the Docker image, and pushes the new version to Amazon ECR.
 We will use AWS CodeBuild for this job;